cea-hpc/modules/doc/source/modulefile.rst

  **module-info specified**

-  Return the name of the *modulefile* specified on the command line.
+  Return the module designation (name, version and variants) specified that led to current *modulefile* evaluation.

  **module-info symbols** modulefile